Tehnix/wp-campusnet-authentication/README.txt

 = 0.2 =
  * Checkbox on login page to set if the user is a student or not (effectively telling if the plugin is used or not for the login)

+= 0.2.1 =
+ * Update README to reflect changes
+ * Change some functions names to keep style consistent